pitileacpaula/CalorieCounter/README.md

 # CalorieCounter
-You need to create a Firebase projects and download the google-services.json Then you need to create the authentication,realtime database and cloud firestore.
+You need to create a Firebase project and download the google-services.json Then you need to create the authentication,realtime database and cloud firestore.
 Realtime database and cloud firestore create in test mode Rules for realtime database : {